I originally wrote this short story to submit to a fiction contest.

 Preacher Ted’s followers already doted on the kid.
 During his dad’s sermons, Little Teddy had carried the collection basket among the crowd.
 Hadn’t the kind folks who placed money in the basket usually put a few extra coins in the kid’s pocket?
 In that sense, Little Teddy already had his own faithful following.
 With a bit of coaching, Glory was confident her son could step into his father’s proselytizing shoes without too much difficulty.
 Importantly, there would be a steady income again.
 Glory decided she would start grooming her son to take over for his deceased father.

 Glory’s nagging worry now, however, was the rumblings she overheard in town about the need to further investigate the preacher’s death.
 And she would have to think about how to manage Little Teddy to be successful in his new role as the family’s meal ticket.
 Like his dad, the kid liked having money in his pocket.
 And he liked to spend it.
 The adulation bestowed on Preacher Ted, and by extension on Little Teddy, had fostered self-indulgence.

 Every Sunday after the service, Preacher Ted would let Little Teddy help him count the money in the collection basket.
 The kid’s reward for enticing the generous donations from the worshipers was being allowed to keep the coins they deposited in his little pockets.

 Glory had seen how Little Teddy’s youthful charm brought money into the collection basket.
-When the basket overflowed, the preacher would take the kid to the five-and-dime where he was allowed to indulge his sweet tooth to excess.
-Glory was always chagrined to see the amount of candy Little Teddy gorged on with his dad’s blessing.
+When the basket overflowed, the preacher would take Little Teddy to the five-and-dime where he was allowed to indulge his sweet tooth to excess.
+Glory was always chagrined to see the amount of candy he gorged on with his dad’s blessing.
 She usually kept her mouth shut about it.
-Now, with the passing of Preacher Ted, that Sunday tradition had thankfully ended.
+Now with the passing of Preacher Ted, she had put an end to that Sunday tradition.

 * * *